Nativenerd1004/10Alytics-Sales-Performance-Dashboard-Using-Excel/README.md

 For better understanding to a layman, I used the STAR approach of analyzing projects from start to finish.

 ## Project Overview
-- **Situation:** Sterling E-Commerce sought insights into their business performance and efficiency through a comprehensive e-commerce dashboard.
+- **Situation:** 10Alytics sought insights into their business performance and efficiency through a comprehensive 10Alytics dashboard.
 - **Task:** Develop a data-driven dashboard focusing on key metrics, including customer distribution, revenue generation, product performance, and trends over time.
 - **Action:** Leveraging data provided by the company, data was gathered incrementally from representatives and cleaned extensively before dashboard development.
-- **Result:** The e-commerce performance dashboard aims to enhance operational efficiency and support informed decision-making.
+- **Result:** The 10Alytics performance dashboard aims to enhance operational efficiency and support informed decision-making.

 ## Project Objectives
 - **Situation:** The ECommerce desired specific insights, including their customer distribution, revenue overview, product performance, payment method analysis, revenue trends, and geographical analysis.